- Two-color page design with a double-column layout

 Study Bibles include book introductions that provide introductory information about each of the Bible books.
 Book introductions help pastors have a better grasp of the history and theme of the book.
 They usually include the book’s author, background, time, purpose, style, and chronology.

 Maps and Concordance

 Most Study Bibles include maps.
-It provides readers a good vantage point of the historical places happening in the Bible.
+It provides readers with a good vantage point of the historical places happening in the Bible.

 Biblical concordances give readers an alphabetic listing of words with their Biblical references.
 They allow readers to study more about the uses of specific words in the Scripture.
 For example, if you want to know more about the word joy, you can look it up on the concordance, and it’ll provide you with the Bible verses along with the page number.